COP28 President-Designate urges G20 nations to lead the way and demonstrate solidarity on climate action

 As part of his visit, Dr. Al Jaber also held strategic bilateral meetings with key environmental and climate ministers to build consensus on the road to COP28.

-He also met with Akihiro Nishimura, Minister of the Environment of Japan; Marina Silva, Minister of the Environment and Climate Change of Brazil; John Kerry, Special Presidential Envoy for Climate of the United States; Jennifer Morgan, Special Representative for International Climate Policy of Germany; Bhupender Yadav, Union Cabinet Minister of Labour and Employment, Environment, Forest and Climate Change of India.
+He also met with Akihiro Nishimura, Minister of the Environment (Japan); Marina Silva, Minister of the Environment and Climate Change (Brazil); John Kerry, Special Presidential Envoy for Climate (United States); Jennifer Morgan, Special Representative for International Climate Policy (Germany); Bhupender Yadav, Union Cabinet Minister of Labour and Employment, Environment, Forest and Climate Change (India).